Tyler Lockett Player Prop Bets for NFL Week 14 | Seattle vs. Houston 12/12/2021

 Matchup vs. Houston

-- Against the Texans, Lockett racked up 121 receiving yards in his lone career matchup, 121.0 more than his over/under for Sunday's game.
+- Lockett's 121 receiving yards in his single career matchup against the Texans are 56.5 more than his over/under for Sunday's game.

-- Lockett did not have a touchdown catch in that contest against the Texans.
+- Lockett did not have a touchdown catch in that outing against the Texans.

 - Note: Lockett's stats vs. Texans date back to 2016.

-- The Texans have the NFL's 15th-ranked pass defense this season, giving up 250.0 yards per game through the air.
+- The Texans have the NFL's 15th-ranked pass defense this season, yielding 250.0 yards per game through the air.

-- The Texans have conceded 18 passing TDs this season (1.5 per game), ranking them 13th among NFL defenses.
+- With 18 passing TDs allowed this season, the Texans defense is ranked 13th in the NFL.

 Recent Performances